quacksouls/lyf/doc/decide.md

 # Decision, decision

-This section is about making decisions.
+This chapter is about making decisions.
 You will learn various JavaScript statements that allow your programs to make simple decisions.
 Chain the statements together to allow your programs to execute code along various paths, depending on the choices you make.
 For the case where you need to run a bunch of